Your privacy matters.

 Lights Media Collective collects information from these types of individuals:

-Our "visitors" are individuals who visit one of our websites or contact us directly about becoming a student or customer or obtaining other information.
-Our "students" are individuals who have enrolled in Lights Film School’s indie Filmmaking Program.
-Our "customers" include our students, but also include people who have purchased other products and/or services from us without enrolling in Lights Film School.
+Our "visitors" are individuals who visit one of our websites or contact us directly about our products, features, and services or about obtaining other information.
+Our "students" are individuals who have enrolled in Lights Film School’s indie Filmmaking Program (which is no longer available for purchase, although some features are still available to existing students).
+Our "customers" include our students, but also include people who have purchased other products and/or services from Lights Media Collective without enrolling in Lights Film School.
 Visitors, students, and customers are welcome to opt into our marketing emails and become "subscribers".
-And finally, visitors, students, customers, and subscribers are all considered a "consumer", in the CCPA’s terminology.
+And finally, visitors, students, customers, and subscribers are all considered a "consumer", in for example the CCPA’s terminology.

 What information does Lights Media Collective collect?